hydroxion/spotify/README.md

 ## Usage

-Create an application in [Spotify Developer](https://developer.spotify.com/dashboard), get the client ID and client secret and replace by `client_id` and `client_secret` at the beginning of _spotify.rb_.
+Create an application in [Spotify Developer](https://developer.spotify.com/dashboard), get the client ID and client secret and replace `client_id` and `client_secret` at the beginning of _spotify.rb_.

 Run the CLI.

 ```sh
 ruby spotify.rb
 ```

+The covers are available in *covers*.

 ## Contributing